 Yes, at The Giants we provide a lot of meals and snacks.
 Every day, there’s food which is available for them.
 In pre-season, the club provides breakfast and lunch.
 There is a lot of learning through the choices which are provided at these meals.

-I also take some of the athletes shopping—we do shopping tours and restaurant tours with the draftees (first year players), which include taking them to some different restaurants near where they all live.
-This is to educate them in a real life setting and to encourage them to try new foods.
+I also take some of the athletes shopping—we do shopping tours and restaurant tours with the first-year players, which includes taking them to some different restaurants near where they all live.
+This is to educate them in a real-life setting and to encourage them to try new foods.

 Do you write meal plans for the players?

 I do write some meal plans.
 I write fewer meal plans now than I did when I first started working as a Sports Dietitian.
 I have found that as my contact hours have increased, the number of meal plans I write has decreased.
 There tend to be more corridor conversations, rather than formalised consultations which I think works better for the environment I work in.

 I find I am writing meal plans for the younger players or anyone who is particularly struggling or has a specific goal.
 The majority of the time we might work on a specific meal or snack, rather than a prescriptive meal plan.

 In saying that, it really depends on the athlete, their goals, what they want and what will work best for them.
 Aside from them (meal plans) being very time-consuming, I also find that the corridor conversations and those informal discussions work better and have a better impact on changing behaviour.

 What are the differences between working with athletes in The Sharks and the GWS?
 Is there anything you do differently?